What is a Community Panel?

 - Signing up for our newsletter

-Where will the Panel’s meetings take place?
+Where did the Panel’s meetings take place?

 What is the budget for the Community Panel?